B.A., Macalester College; M.A., San Francisco State University

-Salem Mekuria is the Luella LaMer Professor of Women’s Studies in the Art Department at Wellesley College.
+Salem Mekuria is a professor in the Art Department at Wellesley College.
 She is also an independent writer, producer, director, videographer, and a video installation artist.
 Her award winning documentary films and video installations feature Ethiopian subjects and have been shown internationally.
 Among the numerous honors she has received are: a Fellowship at the Radcliffe Institute for Advanced Study, Harvard University, 2005-06; Fulbright Scholar award, 2003-04; The New England Media Fellowship, 2001; the Rockefeller Foundation's Intercultural Media Fellowship, 1995; Lila Wallace-Reader's Digest International Artists Residency Fellowship in 1993; a fellowship at the Bunting Institute of Radcliffe College, Harvard University, 1990-92; the Massachusetts Artists Foundation Award in 1991.

 Her works include:

 "SQUARE STORIES" (2010) Triptych Video Installation re-members Maskal Square, a massive concrete expanse and the largest public space in Addis Ababa, as a site of commemoration, offering it as a way of witnessing multiple, fragmentary histories of Ethiopia’s present and recent past.

 "IMAGinING TOBIA" (2006, 2007) Triptych Video Installations exploring Ethiopian cultural and physical landscapes.

 "RUPTURES: A Many-Sided Story" (2003) a Triptych Video Installation Exhibited at the 50th.
 Venice Biennale, Italy.